 Erie Family Health Centers’ Research Team collaborates with Erie’s patients, staff, providers, and partner institutions to improve access to quality care, promote best-practices, and ensure our communities are represented in medical advancements.

-Erie sets high standards for the quality, purpose, and relevance to the communities Erie serves when evaluating research opportunities.
-Specifically, Erie prioritizes participation in research initiatives that acknowledge and address sustainability and replicability in a primary care setting that works with underserved populations.
+When evaluating research opportunities, Erie sets high standards for evaluating quality, purpose, and relevance to the communities Erie serves.
+Specifically, We prioritize participation in research initiatives that acknowledge and address sustainability and replicability in a primary care setting that works with underresourced populations.
 Research projects that are based in quality improvement, as well as those that tackle our most challenging questions around upstream approaches to improve health, wellness, and social determinants of health are also prioritized.
 For more information regarding our priority interests, please see below.

 Priority Research Areas